-Interest Rate in Hungary averaged 11.28 percent from 1987 until 2019, reaching an all time high of 28 percent in January of 1995 and a record low of 0.90 percent in May of 2016.
-This page provides the latest reported value for - Hungary Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: National Bank of Hungary
+Interest Rate in Hungary averaged 11.13 percent from 1987 until 2020, reaching an all time high of 28 percent in January of 1995 and a record low of 0.75 percent in June of 2020.
+This page provides the latest reported value for - Hungary Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Hungary Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: National Bank of Hungary